-I do my best to plan ahead.
-But I suppose I live for the chaos and stress because I tend to get more creative and productive when I am under the gun.
-It’s hard to feel the Christmas spirit in July or during Halloween.
+I do my best to plan ahead, but I suppose I live for the chaos and stress because I tend to get more creative and productive when I am under the gun.
+I am not the one shopping for Christmas presents in July.

 I found these cute tins on Amazon, which were the perfect size for sharing and storing dried herbs.
 I also fell in love with these adorable spoons.
 Wrap it all in twine, stick a tag in it and you’re done.
 Share a favorite recipe you like to cook using the spices you are giving away.

 Don’t have any saffron?
 Check out my store and buy some premium grade Persian saffron with free shipping anywhere in the US.

 - Add saffron and sea salt in a mortar and pestle and grind until smooth.

 - Add 1-2 drops of water as needed to bring out the vibrant yellow saffron color.

 - Allow salt to dry before transferring to a spice jar and seal closed.